What are common warts?

 Symptoms of common warts

-Common warts are easy to recognise.
-They typically appear on the hands or fingers and are generally:
+Common warts are easy to recognise and differentiate from other warts, such as genital, filiform or plantar warts.
+They typically appear on the hands or fingers, though can appear in any non-genital location.
+They are generally:

 - Small, raised skin growths